serialseb/serialseb.github.com/speaker/caching-101/index.md

 description: |
     Caching is one of the most powerful feature of HTTP and ReSTful architecture, and also one of the most misunderstood.
-This session will review what can be done with HTTP, debunk a few myths and show some commonly-implemented patterns you can implement in your own clients2.
+This session will review what can be done with HTTP, debunk a few myths and show some commonly-implemented patterns you can implement in your own clients.
 deliveries:
     - conf: Oredev 2011
       location: Malmo, Sweden